 These Jerk Turkey Burgers are bursting with bold Jamaican jerk flavors and topped with tropical mango.
-Juicy and amazing!
+Tender, juicy, and amazing!
+A great addition to your summer grilling rotation.

 While the grill is still hot, consider making some grilled eggplant or a corn salad to enjoy with the burgers.